zesty-io/design-system/README.md

 # ⚠️ Work In Progress

-**This design system is a work in progress and is constantly changing interfaces.
-We do no recommend implementing these components are following the patterns until it hits `1.0.0`**
+**This design system is a work in progress and is constantly changing interfaces and patterns.
+We do not recommend until it hits `1.0.0`**

 ---